vladikcomper/md-modules/modules/mdshell/README.md

   - Renamed "Module:" field in exception header to "Offset:" for clarity;
 - Upgraded ConvSym from version 2.0 to 2.9.1.
 This adds the following major features for debug symbol generation:
   - Stable AS support;
-  - Improve symbol data compression by force-converting your symbols to upper or lowecase;
+  - Improve symbol data compression by force-converting your symbols to upper or lowercase;
   - Support for multiple labels on the same offset;
   - Support for symbols in RAM section (must be properly implemented in your project);
   - Advanced offset transformations: mask, upper/bottom boundary, add/subtract base address;